 In 2012, Ms. Anderson graduated from George Mason University School of Law, where she was active in the George Mason Civil Rights Law Journal, Moot Court Board, Trial Advocacy Association, Virginia Bar Association Pro Bono Society, and the school’s legal writing program.
 Ms. Anderson received her BA in history, summa cum laude, from Boston University in 2009.

-Mr. Shakiba received his Bachelor of Arts in Public Health Studies and Entrepreneurship and Management from Johns Hopkins University.
+Mr. Shakiba received his BA in Public Health Studies and Entrepreneurship and Management from Johns Hopkins University.
 His undergraduate research focused on changing individuals' behaviors in order to improve population health outcomes.